 Not getting enough calories interferes with the production of the necessary hormones for ovulation (1).
 It leads to rapid or excessive weight loss that causes an irregular period or results in stopped periods (1).

-In light of this, you are asked to get enough calories and maintain an ideal weight to avoid changing your menstrual cycle length.
+In light of this, you should always get enough calories and maintain a healthy weight to avoid changing your menstrual cycle length.
 Keep your body mass index (BMI) above 18.5.
 Anything lower than this shows you are underweight and has higher chances of affecting the length of your flow (1).

-Your period may also suddenly change if you change your eating habits to the point of getting an eating disorder.
+Your period may also suddenly change if you exhibit disordered eating behaviors.
 The most common types of eating disorders include binge-eating, bulimia nervosa, and anorexia nervosa.

 Binge-eating is an eating disorder where a person keeps eating even when they are full (2).
-It may result in weight gain, which, as we have discussed, causes menstrual irregularities.
-Bulimia nervosa, on the other hand, is when an individual has periods of binge-eating but soon after they use laxatives to go throw up (2).
-It may make one underweight, again, leading to an irregular flow.
+It may result in weight gain, which, as we have discussed, can cause menstrual irregularities.
+Bulimia nervosa, on the other hand, is when an individual has periods of binge-eating but soon after they purge, often by vomiting or the use of laxatives (2).
+This may lead to becoming underweight, again, leading to an irregular flow.

 Other Causes Of Irregular Menstruation